About the Center for Environmental Solutions and Emergency Response (CESER)

 Tom Speth, Associate Director

 - Phone: 513-569-7208

 - Phone: 513-569-7334

 The Center is made up of five divisions:

 - Groundwater Characterization and Remediation Division

-- Homeland Security Materials Management Division
+- Homeland Security and Materials Management Division

-- Land Remediation Technology Division
+- Land Remediation and Technology Division

 - Water Infrastructure Division